StollerSystem/Pierre-s-Bakery/README.md

 * 8 Add a Pastry Object to shopping cart (list)

+* 9 Method to get contents of bread cart

+* 10 Method to get contents of pastry cart

 * Return the total cost of the order:
     *  Bread: Buy 2, get 1 free.
 A single loaf costs $5.
     *  Pastry: Buy 1 for $2 or 3 for $5.